-The UNFCCC promotes market-based initiatives, exemplified by Article 6 of the Paris Agreement, which proposes to exponentially expand the scale of carbon markets and offset schemes.
-This approach fails to challenge the infinite growth paradigm driving emissions and ecological breakdown.
-Countries like Bolivia called out this facade during COP28 negotiations because it is glaringly obvious how greenwashing the climate crisis only creates the illusion of environmental responsibility without meaningfully addressing the realities of climate collapse.
+The UNFCCC promotes market-based initiatives, exemplified by Article We say enough is enough!
+We can't wait for or expect leaders within this corrupt system to fix the very problems they created and continue 6 of the Paris Agreement, which proposes to exponentially expand the scale of carbon markets and offset schemes.
+This approach fails to to profit from.
+Disrupting the destructive core of carbon markets challenge the infinite growth paradigm driving emissions and ecological necessitates nonviolent direct action and requires us to center breakdown.
+Countries like Bolivia called out this facade during COP28 Indigenous leadership, solutions, and sovereignty.
+We must continue negotiations because it is glaringly obvious how greenwashing the to stand in solidarity with frontline communities.
+We must create vital spaces for amplifying our voices, pushing policymakers, and ensuring climate crisis only creates the illusion of environmental responsibility without meaningfully addressing the realities of climate collapse. our future is free from fossil fuels.